 Questions that reveal that Job knows nothing about running the universe and that Job is powerless to control creatures--like Behemoth and Leviathan--that God created and, therefore, easily controls.
 Although God provides Job with no answers as to the why of his suffering, Job, remarkably, walks away fully satisfied.
 He confesses his ignorance, realizes he has spoken rashly, and repents.

-The key point that emerges from these three rounds of conversations (although Rounds Two and Three are more monologues than conversations) is that we do not have and we do not need answers to life’s greatest enigmas.
-We need rather trust that the sovereign God--who runs our universe and everyone and everything in it--is wise, good, all-knowing, and all-powerful.
+The key point that emerges from these three rounds of conversations is that we do not have and we do not need answers to life’s greatest enigmas.
+We need rather trust that the sovereign God--who runs our universe and everyone and everything in it--is just, wise, good, all-knowing, and all-powerful.

 As you read Job, look for these five themes: